YMreyoud/RATS/README.md

 ```
 This will open an browser-based window for interactive use of the tool.
 Note: you may need to click 'open in browser' at the top of the window if the window is gray.

+# Walkthrough: Bulkseq analysis of three condition experiment

+##  1. Introduction
+In this walkthrough we will perform a standard bulk RNA-sequencing analysis on data generated from an experiment treating _Mycobacterium tuberculosis_ with one of three conditions:
+- ZD 40um
+- ZD 80um
+- DMSO
+The samples have been sequenced using the Illumina Noviseq system, aligned using STAR, and quality controlled using FastQC.
+This data has not yet been published but can be downloaded by ollowing this [link](https://github.com/YMreyoud/BulkRNAseqShiny/data/all.gene_counts.tsv)

+## 2. Download and import data

+Once the all.gene_counts.tsv file has been downloaded from this [link](https://github.com/YMreyoud/BulkRNAseqShiny/data/all.gene_counts.tsv) the data can be imported into the tool by using the file upload field.
+Next, select which type of file is being uploaded (.csv or .tsv) and upload the data by clicking the 'Upload' button.